Hack-a-Day/hackaday_style_guide/readme.md

 The resulting table will be styled with the yellow/black/white motif.
 Here's [an example before and after table styling](hackaday-table-styling-before_after.jpg).

+### Errata and Other Frustrating Things

+## Wordpress Photo Galleries workaround

+The Wordpress Jetpack plugin provides some nice-looking photo gallery options, but it has a bug in Photon library that powers it regarding rotated images.
+Sometimes when you upload several images to be used in a "tiled mosaic" or other Photon-powered gallery, the aspect ratio will be confused causing stretched images.

+It appears behavior is caused when uploading an image whose EXIF tag has rotation set, but image is actual 90 degrees off from that.
+A workaround is to rotate the image rather than relying on the EXIF rotation tag.
+This can be done in an image editor, but those with Linux may appreciate this command which will read the EXIF tag and automatically rotate the image file to match.
+Once done, this can be uploaded and used as part of a gallery without encountering the aspect ratio problem:

+`renrot --no-rename --no-mtime image-to-be-rotated.jpg`

 ## Thanks

 Thanks to everyone who's helped make this style guide complete and useful.